TempestNetworks/zephyr-rp-docs/pages/rules/general-hostile-rules.md

 When a High Value Prisoner Transport is being transported from MRPD to Bolingbroke Penitentiary criminals can attempt to free and retrieve their highly valued friend - with DECLARATION and NO RAMMING.

-Starting hostilities (i.e. heists, hostage situations, shootouts) 30 minutes before or after a restart is strictly prohibited.
-However, you are exempt to this rule if you are at illegal crafting locations or involved in activities that are illegal.
+Players are prohibited from initiating any form of hostility (including but not limited to heists, hostage situations, and shootouts) within 30 minutes before or after a server restart.
+Exemptions: This rule does not apply if the player is located at an illegal crafting location or is already engaged in illegal activities.

 You are only allowed to have a maximum of 6 players for a heist.
 You are not required to wear gang clothing, but all outfits must match.